-A project of Farm Aid, RAFI-USA and many cooperating partners, the Farm Advocate Link is a national network of farm advocates whose goal is to honor and support established advocates, welcome new and aspiring advocates, and provide ongoing training, professional development and a shared sense of purpose to all farm advocates.
+The Farm Advocate Link, a project of Farm Aid, RAFI-USA, and many cooperating partners, is a national network of Farm Advocates.
+The Farm Advocate Link aims to honor and support established Farm Advocates; recruit and develop new Farm Advocates; and provide ongoing training, professional development, and a sense of community to all Farm Advocates.

-Watch this video from longtime advocate Mona lee Brock to hear how she got involved in farm advocacy, learn about some of her most memorable cases, and her perspective on why it’s so important that young people today get involved in farm advocacy.
-Her son Ron also offers his thoughts on being the child of a dedicated farm advocate and how that experience has informed his life.
+Watch this video from longtime Farm Advocate Mona Lee Brock to learn how she got involved in farm advocacy, some of her most memorable cases, and her perspective on why it’s so important that young people get involved in Farm Advocacy.
+Her son Ron also offers his thoughts on being the child of a dedicated Farm Advocate and how that experience has informed his life.

 Homeplace Under Fire